Exupery/DontCast/README.md

 * integrate adding/removing auras via options UI
 * change configuration from account-wide to per-character
 * set expiring soon threshold to a provided spell's cast-time
+* add default list for melee players (with ability to toggle between caster and melee lists)